Computer Science (CSCI)

 CSCI 311.
 Algorithm Analysis.
 1 Unit.

 A detailed study of algorithm design and analysis, including greedy algorithm, divide and conquer, dynamic programming, backtracking, and branch and bound.
 Some advanced data structures are introduced.
-There is an emphasis is on the verification and analysis of time and space complexity.
+There is an emphasis on the verification and analysis of time and space complexity.
 NP theory is introduced.
 Offered every fall semester.
-Prerequisite: CSCI 211.
+Prerequisite: CSCI 231.

 CSCI 321.
 Software Development II.
 1 Unit.